A Legacy of Service: 1856 to Present

 - Attitudinal changes that support successful learning (e.g., self-determination, social skills, independent living)

-In addition to working on identified objectives, students:
+In addition to working on state identified objectives, students:

-- Interact with other students and adults with visual impairments who share many of their life experiences, thus supporting social-emotional development and self-advocacy.
+- Interact with other students and adults with visual impairments who share many of their life experiences, thus supporting social-emotional development, self-advocacy skills, and self-determination skills.
 This alone can have a life-changing impact on a student’s perspective and willingness to learn in the classroom.

 - Practice supplementary skills and adaptations (before and after school) needed for food preparation, household tasks, personal organization and management, accessible recreational and leisure skills.